MichaelCurrin/thebuckfeverground/_pages/about.md

 permalink: /about/
 ---

 The Buckfever Underground is a South African spoken-word band, who play free-form improvised jazz-rock.
-We formed in 1998 and we are still going strong, playing in bars, writer and music festivals and especially lounges of fans.
+We performing in bars, art festivals and lounges of fans.

+## History

+The Buckfever Underground has been around since 1998 when then students Toast Coetzer (vocals, lyrics) and Gilad Hockman (bass) started the band in Grahamstown.
+Jon Savage (keyboard) soon joined with Stephen Timm (drums) and Righard Kapp (guitar) joining after the band had relocated to Cape Town in the early 2000s.

 ## The name